chef/automate/components/docs-chef-io/content/automate/ha_deploy.md

 - Chef Automate Utility
 - Servers provisioned and accessible through SSH from each other.
 - List of Virtual Machines (VM) with public and private numbers.
 Public IP address is not mandatory.
-- Create the HAB user --how?
+- Obtain IP address of the instances.
-- Create following directories for all *Postgress* nodes using commands as listed:

-  - sudo mkdir -p /mnt/automate_backups/postgresql/pg_dump/
-  - sudo mkdir -p /mnt/automate_backups/postgresql/archive/
-  - sudo chown -R hab:hab /mnt/automate_backups/

 - All VMs must expose the port 22 for SSH.
 Yoy may need to open certain port across the VMs to establish the communication, which are: